Skip to main content

 Everything of worth

 What can be heritage?
 What has value and what doesn't?
-The exhibition 'Everything of worth' explores these questions in the MAS boulevard.
-It's a photo exhibition that shows the people behind the city's heritage.
+The exhibition 'Everything of worth' explored these questions in the MAS boulevard.
+It was a photo exhibition that showed the people behind the city's heritage.
 An exhibition you can explore further at home: online you can read all the stories behind the photographs.

-Creative duo Noortje Palmers and Jasper Declercq, together with photographer Dries Luyten, captured hundreds of Antwerp residents who take care of heritage in the city: not only the people behind the museums, archives, local history groups and at restoration sites, but also crossbow shooters, goose drivers, hiphoppers, members of fanfares and cricket teams, storytellers, choir singers, beekeepers, street volunteers and indoor football players...
-The result is a dozen stylized monumental group portraits in which the photographer gives her view on urban heritage communities in times of a Covid-19 crisis.
+Creative duo Noortje Palmers and Jasper Declercq, together with photographer Dries Luyten, captured hundreds of Antwerp residents who take care of heritage in the city: not only the people behind the museums, archives, local history groups and at restoration sites, but also crossbow shooters, hiphoppers, members of fanfares and cricket teams, storytellers, choir singers, beekeepers, street volunteers and indoor football players...
+The result was a dozen stylized monumental group portraits in which the photographer gave her view on urban heritage communities.

 The online exhibit: the story behind the photographs

-'Everything of worth' is also an online expo.
+'Everything of worth' was also an online expo.
 In the webapp you can find the stories of the portrayed groups, their members and their heritage.
 What brings these people together?
 What is their shared passion or the story behind their collection, celebration or tradition, or behind the place or memory they feel connected to?
 What do they find valuable about it?
-Is their heritage local or is it widespread?
-How do they pass it on and how do they see the future?
+Is their heritage local, or is it widespread?
+How do they pass it on, and how do they see the future?

 A co-production

-For the MAS, which celebrated its tenth anniversary in 2021, the project is a retrospective of ten years of collaboration with heritage partners in the city.
+For the MAS, which celebrated its tenth anniversary in 2021, the project was a retrospective of ten years of collaboration with heritage partners in the city.
 For its realization, the museum collaborated with ErfgoedLab Antwerpen.
-With the exhibition, both partners not only want to focus on the people behind heritage, but also question and broaden the concept of heritage itself.
+With the exhibition, both partners not only wanted to focus on the people behind heritage, but also question and broaden the concept of heritage itself

 Subscribe to our newsletter